averbraeck/pydsol-core/README.rst

 Implemented formalisms
 ======================

-At the moment, the event scheduling formalism has been implemented in pydsol-core.
+At the moment, only the event scheduling formalism has been implemented in pydsol-core.
 The process interaction, differential equations, flow modeling, classical DEVS, Port-based DEVS, hierarchical DEVS, and agent-based modeling are all possible as extensions and will be added shortly.
-The Java version of DSOL has differential equations as well as various DEVS
+In the Java version of DSOL, differential equations, process modeling, and various DEVS variants were implemented, which will be ported to Python.

 DSOL license